krapie/yorkie-cluster/README.md

 ## Development

-> Shard Cluster Mode PoC & Prototype implementation is in progress.
-For more information, follow: [Yorkie Shard Cluster Mode](./docker/shard-cluster-mode/yorkie-shard-cluster-poc-docker/README.md)
+> LookUp Cluster Mode PoC & Prototype implementation is in progress.
+For more information, follow: [Yorkie LookUp Cluster Mode](./docker/lookup-cluster-mode/yorkie-lookup-cluster-poc-docker/README.md)

 ### Cluster Modes

 There are two cluster modes implemented by docker, kompose, and kubernetes:

-- **Broadcast Cluster Mode** : Yorkie cluster mode based on broadcasting & pub/sub & distributed lock
+- **Broadcast Cluster Mode** : Yorkie cluster mode based on broadcasting & pub/sub & distributed lock.
+For more information about the design, follow this page: [Yorkie Broadcast Cluster Mode](design/broadcast-cluster-mode.md)
-- **Shard Cluster Mode** : Yorkie cluster mode based on routing & sharding.
-This cluster mode is in progress
+- **LookUp Cluster Mode** : Yorkie cluster mode based on routing & sharding.
+This cluster mode is in progress For more information about the design, follow this page: [Yorkie Lookup Cluster Mode](design/lookup-cluster-mode.md)

 ### Project Structure